realworldocaml/book/en/foreign-function-interface.md

 represents the `WINDOW` C pointer.
 This value is used later in the Ctypes function definitions.

-That's all we need to invoke our first function call to `initscr` to initalize the terminal.

 ```ocaml
 (* ncurses.ml 2/3 *)
 open Foreign